Templates & Sharing¶

 Use sharing for one-off reviews and forwarded drafts.
 Use publishing when you want the document reused as a starting point.

-Anyone reading a shared document can fork it.
-A fork is a new document owned by the forker; the original is untouched.
+Anyone reading a shared document can save their own copy of it (the in-app action is labeled Save Copy).
+The copy is a new document owned by them; the original is untouched.

-• Shared documents are visible to anyone with the link.
+- Shared documents are visible to anyone with the link (or, on deployments that disable guest viewing, to any signed-in user).
 URLs cannot be enumerated or guessed.

 For exact data flow, table by table, see the host organization's privacy notice.